QuantSysBio/invitroSPI/README.md

 ## overview
 The invitroSPI pipeline consists of four main steps that are implemented in a [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow:
-1. parsing of search result files and creation of a preliminary MS database (*MSDB*) containing all peptide-spectrum matches (PSMs)
+1. parsing of search result files and creation of a preliminary MS database (*MSDB*) containing all peptide-spectrum matches (PSMs), mapping of peptides to their substrate origins considering redundancy of I and L
 2. scoring and filtering of PSMs using Mascot's ion score and q-value as well as the delta score described in the manuscript
 3. identification and, optionally, removal of synthesis errors using the control runs
 4. mapping of peptides to the substrate sequence accounting for potential multi-mappers
-5. simple database statistics
+5. database statistics and diagnostic information

 Additionally, code for the computation of all possible spliced and non-spliced peptides which is used for the Mascot search is provided in `SOURCE/computeAllPossible.R`.
 We also include a script containing useful functions for downstream analyses (`invitroSPI_utils.R`).